way76/stonemnsetup/README.md

 ***

 ***Step 8***
-* Sit back and wait for the install (this could take 10-20 mins)
+* Sit back and wait for the install (this could take 10-20 mins).
 ***

 ***Step 9***